What is MyUTHealth?

 Learn More About MyUTHealth

-MyUTHealth is a free service offered to patients beginning May 8, 2021.
+MyUTHealth is a free service offered to our patients.

 Your MyUTHealth information comes directly from your electronic medical record at your doctor’s office.
 Ask your doctor to correct any inaccurate information at your next clinic visit.
 Your health information is reviewed and updated in your electronic medical record each visit.